tradeblock-beems/main-ai-apps-v2/push-automation-system-review.md

 1.  **Type Definitions (`automation.ts`):** This is the foundational file defining the shape of all automation-related data.
 The core interface is `UniversalAutomation`, which is comprehensive.
 It also defines all the enums for states like `AutomationStatus` and `ExecutionPhase`.
 This file is the canonical source of truth for the system's data structures.
 2.  **Storage Layer (`automationStorage.ts`):** A clean abstraction for all file I/O. It reads and writes automation configurations as `.json` files to a `.automations` directory. **Now uses absolute path: `/Users/AstroLab/Desktop/code-projects/main-ai-apps/apps/push-blaster/.automations`** for maximum reliability, eliminating any dependency on startup directory or relative path calculations.
 The class also contains logic for migrating older "scheduled pushes" into the new `UniversalAutomation` format.
 3.  **Orchestration (`automationEngine.ts`):** This is the most complex piece, responsible for executing the user-defined automation timeline.
-    *   **Singleton Pattern:** It correctly implements a hot-reload-resistant singleton to ensure only one instance of the engine runs, which is critical for preventing duplicate cron jobs.
+    *   **Atomic Singleton Pattern:** It implements an atomic module-level singleton that eliminates race conditions completely.
+The instance is created at module load time, leveraging Node.js's synchronous module loading to guarantee only one instance can ever exist, which is critical for preventing duplicate cron jobs.
-    *   **State Management:** It keeps an in-memory map of `scheduledJobs` (`node-cron` instances) and `activeExecutions`.
+    *   **Concurrent Execution Management:** It maintains an in-memory map of `scheduledJobs` (`node-cron` instances) and `activeExecutions`, supporting up to 10 concurrent automation executions with proper resource isolation.
     *   **Lifecycle Management:** It handles the entire automation lifecycle: scheduling (using `node-cron`), executing the multi-phase timeline (`executeTimeline` function), and cleaning up.
 The timeline directly reflects the user's desired workflow: audience generation -> test send -> cancellation window -> live send.
     *   **Process Cleanup:** It includes robust cleanup logic to destroy all active cron jobs when the server process exits, a critical feature for preventing "zombie" processes.